Most people with a form of parkinsonism have idiopathic Parkinson’s disease, also known as Parkinson’s. Idiopathic means the cause is unknown.

-A normal DaTSCAN can be helpful in showing that a person’s symptoms are not caused by Parkinson’s, but may be due to another condition.
-For example a tremor may be caused by essential tremor, not Parkinson's.
+A normal DaTSCAN can be helpful in showing that a person’s symptoms, particularly tremor, are not caused by Parkinson’s, but may be due to another condition, for example, essential tremor.

 Your specialist may wish to rule out other causes of your symptoms first and see how you respond to treatment.
-This may also take some time.
-And, as already mentioned, there is currently no definitive test for Parkinson’s.
+This may take some time, and, as already mentioned, there is currently no definitive test for Parkinson’s.

-Because the symptoms of Parkinson’s may be similar to other forms of parkinsonism, people can sometimes be misdiagnosed.
+Because the symptoms of Parkinson’s are sometimes similar to other forms of parkinsonism, people can sometimes be misdiagnosed.

-It is difficult in the early stages to be certain what type of parkinsonism someone has.
-This is because your response to medication can be unclear as different forms of Parkinson’s can respond to medication.
-But as time goes on, depending on what symptoms you have, and your response to Parkinson’s medication, a specialist may be able to offer a more accurate diagnosis.
+It’s difficult in the early stages to be certain what type of parkinsonism someone has.
+However, as time goes on, depending on what symptoms you have and your response to Parkinson’s medication, a specialist may be able to offer a more accurate diagnosis.

-As there is currently no definitive test for Parkinson’s, some experts prefer to use the term parkinsonism.
-They may only use Parkinson’s once they have seen your condition following the typical pattern.
+As there’s currently no definitive test for Parkinson’s, some experts prefer to use the term parkinsonism when diagnosing people.
+They may only specifically diagnose Parkinson’s if they see your condition following the typical pattern.

 Researchers are currently exploring new and different ways to diagnose and monitor Parkinson’s more accurately.
 These include looking at skin cells and blood samples to spot tiny but significant changes, and developing new and more sensitive imaging techniques, such as ultrasound.

-Other research areas include whether some of the very early symptoms of Parkinson’s, such as problems with sense of smell, can be detected using tests such as scratch and sniff tests and looking for other chemical markers of the condition in the blood.
+Other research areas include whether some of the very early symptoms of Parkinson’s, such as problems with sense of smell, can be detected using tests such as scratch and sniff tests, sniffer dogs and looking for other chemical markers of the condition in the blood.